explodingnuggets/TSPVisualizer/README.md

 So, we built a visualizer for the TSP, where, a random graph with 4 or 5 nodes is generated, and then, a step-by-step visualization of the problem being solved, is shown.The algorithms used to solve the problem are:

 * Brute Force - O(n!): Where each permutation is tested, storing the path if it's optimal related to the past ones.
-    * ??? - O(?): ?
+* Nearest Neighbor - O(n²): For each node, checks all it's neighbors that have not been visited yet, and finds the one with the least distance.
+Adds to the past.
+It's non-optimal, basing itself in heuristics.

 ## Installation